 Remove the filler cap and, using a lint-free cloth, wipe the dipstick clean.
 Refit the cap fully and remove it again to check the fluid level.
 Ensure the fluid level is between the UPPER mark and the end of the dipstick.
-If necessary, top up with a fluid meeting Dexron II D specification, ensuring no dirt enters the reservoir.
+If necessary, top up with a fluid meeting Dexron II D or Dexron II E/III specification, ensuring no dirt enters the reservoir.